willmorrison1/RVaggregator/README.md

 ## R use

-If you really want to use it in R you can call
+If you want to use it in R you can call
 ```
 RVaggregator()
 ```